Homesickness

 - Other great tips are available through the American Camp Association:

-How We Handle Homesickness
+How We Handle Missing Home

 In the event that your child is having a persistent difficulty adjusting to camp (crying frequently, not eating, not able to interact with others, trouble sleeping), we will contact you to share the situation and collaboratively make a plan moving forward to address their adjustment.
-In most cases, these symptoms of homesickness go away quickly with the distraction of fun activities, friends, and support from staff members.
+In most cases, these symptoms go away quickly with the distraction of fun activities, friends, and support from staff members.
 However, if any behavior of concern arises, we will be sure to contact you.

 Kidsickness